awsdocs/aws-panorama-developer-guide/docs-source/appliance-devkit.md

 The AWS Panorama Appliance Developer Kit is a version of the AWS Panorama Appliance hardware that has developer features enabled\.
 With the AWS Panorama Appliance Developer Kit, you can connect to the appliance over SSH to run commands\.

 **Important**
 The AWS Panorama Appliance Developer Kit is not secured for use on production networks or workloads\.
-For more information, see [Security in AWS Panorama](panorama-security.md)\.
+For more information, see [Security considerations for the AWS Panorama Appliance Developer Kit](security-devkit.md)\.

 If you are using the AWS Panorama Appliance Developer Kit for the first time, follow the tutorial at [Using the AWS Panorama Appliance Developer Kit](gettingstarted-devkit.md)\.
 The tutorial provides an introduction to connecting to the device with SSH, viewing logs, and using Python libraries\.